 GENL 125 — The Distinguished Scholars International Travel Experience (1 credit)

-This is an interdisciplinary course, which includes a 10-day international travel experience during spring break.
+This is an interdisciplinary course, which includes an international travel experience during spring break.
 This course is seen as a fundamental expression of what a liberal arts education is all about: moving beyond the immediate into the larger world, developing a resiliency and capacity to serve a changing world.
 Students are pushed to critically examine their own and other points of view.
 This course is by invitation only.
 No Audits.
 Grading system: S/U grade only.
 Offered Every Spring Semester.